hello and Welcome

 Are you wondering what happened to the keys on this Steinway D?

 This piano belongs to one of my students, a pianist and composer.
 And he has focal dystonia.
-His right hand caused this key damage because his 2nd finger clenches uncontrollably causing his fingernail to dig into the keys.
+His right hand caused this key damage when his 2nd finger would clench uncontrollably causing his fingernail to dig into the keys.

 Like most pianists with focal dystonia, this student was taught that “a good technique” required strong, independent fingers; arm weight; a strong “arch”.
 Not so.
 These myths continue to prevent pianists from playing effortlessly and expressively.